All right, we decided to look into this Teamsters bailout business based on the question of the previous caller.

 He's doing what's right.

-In a vein of only a satirist, a good one like me, could understand this.
+This is a piece that is praising Obama in a vein of only a satirist, a good one like me, could understand this.

 A lot of people have misunderstood this.

-But he finally decided he needed to lend his voice and the weight of the presidency presidency to speaking out for what is right.
+It's a controversy Obama could have ducked, but he finally decided he needed to lend his voice and the weight of the presidency to speaking out for what is right.

 So on Friday night, Obama said, as a citizen and as president, I believe that Muslims have the same right to practice their religion as everyone else in this country.

-That includes the right to build a place of worship and a community center on private property in Lower Manhattan in accordance with the local laws and ordinances.
+That includes the right to build a place of worship and a community center on private property in lower Manhattan in accordance with the local laws and ordinances.

-And Roger Simon says, see what I mean about not getting it.
+And Roger Simon says, see what I mean about not getting it?

 John Feary, Republican consultant, told the New York Times, this is not a unifying decision on his part.